3D Mammograms: The Best Option for Breast Cancer Screening

 For women over the age of 40, getting a yearly screening mammogram is an essential part of maintaining their breast health.
 While most mammograms are normal, occasionally a second screening will need to be performed.
 Getting a call from your physician asking you to come back in for additional tests can be nerve-racking for any issue, but especially so when it might be breast cancer.

 Advancements in technology have improved screening quality while decreasing the need for additional images.
 In 2011, the Food and Drug Administration approved the use of tomosynthesis or 3D screening mammography.
 Since then, multiple studies have found that 3D screenings have reduced the need to recall patients for additional images up to 17 percent.
-“The 3D mammogram is really proving itself to be a better mammogram in that it reduces the need for additional views and may reduce patients’ anxiety,” says Marie Quinn, MD, a Diagnostic Breast Imager at Roswell Park Cancer Institute.
+“The 3D mammogram is really proving itself to be a better mammogram in that it reduces the need for additional views and may reduce patients’ anxiety,” says Marie Quinn, MD, a Diagnostic Breast Imager at Roswell Park Comprehensive Cancer Center.
 “It’s also a more sensitive mammogram for picking up small breast cancers.”

 Occasionally, the positioning of a woman’s breast during her mammogram will cause the breast tissue to overlap.
 When reviewing the images, that overlapping tissue can look similar to a mass within the breast.
 “With a 2D screening, if there's a question of overlapping breast tissue, the patient will need to come back in for additional mammogram pictures.
 With the 3D screening, instead of having to repeat images for overlapping tissue, we can often see it clearly on the first screening,” says Dr. Quinn.
 “A 3D mammogram allows us to scroll through a mammogram like flipping through the pages of a book.
 It also adds another layer of confidence that you can scan through the tissue and see that there is no underlying mass.”